 The Napa City-County Library was formed in 1963 when the Napa City Library (Goodman Library) merged with the Napa County Free Library.
 By a vote of the people, the City of Napa transferred its library function and the associated property tax revenues to the County Board of Supervisors.
 This unified system was able to provide professional library administration, greater coordination, larger collections, and improved services for more people at less cost.
-The 4,500 sq. ft.
-Goodman Library on First Street served as the children’s library, the 5,041 sq. ft.
-County Library on Pearl Street was the location of the adult collection, and the administrative and technical services functions were housed in the 4,800 sq. ft Wallace Building at 1201 Franklin Street.
+The 4,500-sqaure-foot Goodman Library on First Street served as the children’s library, the 5,041-square-foot County Library on Pearl Street was the location of the adult collection, and the functions of the administrative and technical service were housed in the 4,800-square-foot Wallace Building at 1201 Franklin Street.

 As the city and county populations grew, the small buildings became inadequate and a new main library was planned.
 A site was acquired near the Napa River.
 The stately historical Migliavacca Mansion, which occupied the site, was moved to its present location on Fourth Street.
 Funding for the new Napa Main Library was obtained from federal public library construction grants, two major local grants-- from Community Projects, Inc. and the Friends of the Napa City-County Library, and from the Napa City-County Library's own budget.

 The new Library building, dedicated in August 1974, was designed to accommodate the population of the mid-1970s with allowance for modest population growth.
-The building was extensively remodeled and expanded to 37,000 sq. ft. in 1995.
+The building was extensively remodeled and expanded to 37,000 square feet in 1995.